MY MATES AND I ARE CRICKET LEGENDS

 Become a Chatbus STAR!
 For only $20 per month, subsidise six counselling sessions for one child.

-WHO DID YOU TELL YOUR SECRETS
+WHO DID YOU TELL YOUR SECRETS TO

 Chatbus is a safe place for children to go when they don’t want to talk to anyone else.
 Do you remember being a child… perhaps the last person on earth you wanted to tell your embarrassing secret to was your teacher, mum or dad!